enevarez-ops/responsivePortfolio/README.md

 ![gif for site](gif-link)

 ## User Story
-This Website is a link to My User Portfolio and contact information
+This Website is a link to My User Responsive Portfolio and contact information

 ## Description
 Description of Website and what technologies were used